sarahshiggins/nx3-signal/README.md

 # NX3 Signal — Vertical Market Intelligence

-A professional internal research tool built for Nexus3 Capital to evaluate vertical markets against the Nexus3 AI investment thesis.
+A professional internal research tool built for Nexus3 to evaluate vertical markets against the Nexus3 AI investment thesis.

 ---

 ## What It Is

 NX3 Signal is a browser-based market research tool that takes any industry vertical as input and generates a structured intelligence report in seconds.
-It scores each vertical against Nexus3 Capital's 5-criterion investment thesis, maps the competitive landscape with real incumbents and AI-native players, and — for verticals that pass the bar — generates a venture outline using Nexus3's operating playbook.
+It scores each vertical against Nexus3's 5-criterion investment thesis, maps the competitive landscape with real incumbents and AI-native players, and — for verticals that pass the bar — generates a venture outline using Nexus3's operating playbook.

 Think of it as an AI analyst that's been pre-briefed on exactly how Nexus3 evaluates opportunities.